Jordan Lukaku: Style of play

-Regarded as a promising player in his youth, Lukaku is a quick, hard-working, and powerful left-footed attacking full-back.
-He primarily plays as a left-back, but has demonstrated he is capable of playing anywhere along the left side of the pitch as a wing-back, as a wide midfielder, or even as a winger in an attacking trident.
-He is particularly well known for his outstanding pace, as well as his technique, crossing ability, physical strength, and stamina, which enables him to cover the flank effectively, get forward, exploit spaces, take on opponents, retain possession, and create chances for his teammates.
+Regarded as a promising player in his youth, Lukaku is a powerful left-footed attacking full-back.
+He primarily plays as a left-back, but has played in areas along the left side of the pitch as a wing-back, as a wide midfielder, or even as a winger in an attacking trident.
+He is particularly known for having a notable pace, as well as a high quality technique, crossing ability, physical strength, and stamina, which enables him to cover the flank effectively, get forward, exploit spaces, take on opponents, retain possession, and create chances for his teammates.
 He has drawn criticism at times from pundits over his tactical sense and the defensive aspect of this game, which have been cited as areas which have room for improvement.
-He has also struggled with injuries which have limited his playing time.
+He has also faced injuries which have limited his playing time.

 Personal life

 Lukaku was born in Antwerp.
 His father is Roger Lukaku, who played professional football and was capped at international level by Zaire.
 He has an older brother, Romelu Lukaku, who also progressed through the youth academy at Anderlecht.
-Their cousin Boli Bolingoli-Mbombo plays for KV Mechelen.
+Their cousin Boli Bolingoli-Mbombo plays for Standard Liège.

-While at the youth academy at Anderlecht, Jordan, along with Romelu, used to be picked up by their father and taken to training every morning.
+While at the youth academy at Anderlecht, Jordan, along with Romelu, were picked up by their father and taken to training every morning.
 Unlike his older brother, Jordan grew up supporting Arsenal.
 Around 2012, Jordan became a victim of fake profiling.
-It came after he was involved in a controversial circumstances, prompting angry response from social media.
+It came after he was involved in a controversial situation, prompting angry responses from social media.

 In December 2014, Jordan Lukaku was charged with speeding and had his driving license revoked for fifteen days, as well as, being fined €600.
 The following month, his closest friend, Junior Malanda, was killed in a car crash.
 Three months later, he was charged with the same offence and was banned from driving for a year.
 He was given a final warning and told that if he did it again, he would be jailed.
 The following year, he was charged with the same offence for the third time and was banned from driving for fifteen months.